The Hijazi inequality on conformally parabolic manifolds

 \begin{theorem} Let $(M,g,\sigma)$ be a complete Riemannian spin manifold of finite volume and dimension $n>2$.
 Moreover, let $\lambda$ be an eigenvalue of its Dirac operator $D_g$, and let $\mu$ be the infimum of the spectrum of the conformal Laplacian.
 Then the following inequality holds:

-If equality is attained, the manifold admits a real Killing spinor and has to be Einstein and closed. \end{theorem}
+If equality is attained for a nonzero $\lambda$, the manifold admits a real Killing spinor and, hence, has to be Einstein and closed. \end{theorem}

 On complete manifolds, the Dirac operator is essentially self-adjoint and, in general, its spectrum consists of eigenvalues and the essential spectrum.
+(Note that also the Laplacian and, thus, the conformal Laplacian are formally self-adjoint).
 For elements of the essential spectrum, we also obtain an Hijazi-type inequality:

 \begin{theorem} Let $(M,g,\sigma)$ be a complete Riemannian spin manifold of dimension $n\geq 5$ with finite volume.
-Furthermore, let the scalar curvature of $(M,g)$ be bounded from below.
-If $\lambda$ is in the essential spectrum of the Dirac operator $\sigma_{ess}(D_g)$, then \end{theorem}
+Furthermore, let the scalar curvature of $(M,g)$ be bounded from below and $Q\ne 0$.
+If $\lambda$ is in the essential spectrum of the Dirac operator $\sigma_{ess}(D_g)$, then where $\mu$ is the infimum of the spectrum of the conformal Laplacian \end{theorem}

 These two Hijazi inequalities allow to prove the conformal version:

 \begin{theorem} Let $(M,g, \sigma)$ be a conformally parabolic Riemannian spin manifold of dimension $n>2$.
 Let one of the following assumptions be fulfilled: \begin{itemize} \item[(i)] There is a complete conformal metric $\ov{g}$ of finite volume such that $0\not\in \sigma_{ess} (D_{\ov{g}})$. \item[(ii)] The dimension is $n\geq 5$, and there is a complete conformal metric $\ov{g}$ of finite volume whose scalar curvature is bounded from below. \end{itemize} Then the conformal Hijazi inequality holds: